HandsOnDataViz/book/docs/HandsOnDataViz.md

 *File–Save to Tableau Public* to publish to the online server.
 </p>

-Also, you can log into the [Tableau Public server](https://public.tableau.com) to view all of the visualizations you have published online under your username account profile.

 1. In your online Tableau Public account profile page, click to *View* the details of any of your published visualizations, as shown in Figure <a href="#fig:tableau-public-view">10.11</a>.